 Making your Centrelink income work for you doesn’t need to be as difficult as it may seem.
 It’s always easier to maintain motivation when you have something to work towards.
 Set financial goals for yourself and then plan how you’re going to reach them in your budget.
-For example, you might aim to save $300 in a month.
+For example, you might aim to save $300 a month.
 Look at your budget and figure out what you have to do to reach that goal and then put the plan into action.
 Then, set a date for when you’d like to have reached that amount by.
-If you get there by that date you should reward yourself.
+If you get there by that date, you should reward yourself.

-Now, when we say ‘reward yourself’ we don’t mean go and blow that $300 on a nice dinner and lots of celebratory cocktails.
-We mean to just do something little for yourself as a reminder of how good it feels to achieve your goals.
+Now, when we say ‘reward yourself’ we don’t mean go and blow that $300 on a nice dinner and loads of fancy cocktails.
+We mean to do something little for yourself as a reminder of how good it feels to achieve your goals.
 A good reward could be a glass of wine with a friend, a cheeky chocolate bar from the supermarket, buy yourself one barista coffee or even take yourself to see a movie you’ve been waiting to see.
 Reward yourself with anything that is special and exciting to you and won’t break the budget.

 How to add to your Centrelink income without too much stress